 Reconciliation Week events and activities are taking place across the nation, from awards to webinars, virtual and in-person events there really is something for everyone!
 I encourage you to search for an event that suits you.

-Visit the National Reconciliation Week Events Page or download digital resources.
+Visit the National Reconciliation Week Events Page.

 Second National Innovate Reconciliation Action Plan